Ojay97-hub/The-Winchester/README.md

 #### Frequent User Goals:

 - As a frequent user, I would be interested in some form of payback for regular customer behaviour.
-- As a frequent user, I would be again would be interested to see developments with food and drink.
+- As a frequent user, I would be interested to see developments with food and drink.
 - As a frequent user, I would like to see blog posts, newsletters, or ways I can be frequently informed about the pub.

 #### The Winchester stands to fulfill these goals by: